Skip to content

 Flat isn't always higher

 Don't overcorrect into thinking teasers are the only cheap option.
-Plenty of programs we track offer genuinely low flat prices with no step-up at all.
+Plenty of programs we track offer genuinely low flat prices with no step-up at all — see them ranked on the semaglutide price ladder and the ranked tirzepatide ranking, each with a flat-or-watch flag on every rung.
 The goal isn't to avoid low prices — it's to avoid fake ones.
 Learn to tell them apart in how to choose a GLP-1 provider without overpaying.

 When a low price deserves a second look